Average Reading Time: 8 minutes and 51 seconds

 We also have to consider that the way we process coffee may seriously alter its properties.
 There is a long process from bean to brew, and many factors along the way that can change the effects of the original plant as nature intended it.
 Until more studies are done on the raw green bean, the research we have to work with is based on the coffee drink, and it’s clear from this research that coffee has medicinal properties.
 But is it safe for regular long-term use?

 Sometimes the best way to understand a controversial substance is to look at how it was traditionally used.
 Before coffee became widely grown in so many parts of the world, it was considered an elite drink.
-In Europe as early as the mid-1600′s, coffee was only used in very small quantities after the large meal in the middle of the day.
+In Europe, as early as the mid-1600s, coffee was only used in very small quantities after a large meal in the middle of the day.

 - It is an intestinal irritant that can inflame the digestive tract.